Salamander333/Barbarians_ThesisWork/README.md

 # Barbarians_ThesisWork

-This is my thesis work for SoftUni.
+A browser game made with ASP.NET Core for my thesis work for SoftUni.